 7.1 If you qualify as a consumer pursuant to EU-consumer regulations i.e. you are a natural person who enters into a legal transaction for a purpose that is neither your commercial nor your independent vocational activity, you have a statutory right of withdrawal.

 7.2 You can withdraw your acceptance of our Agreement within 14 days from the conclusion of the Agreement (e.g., letter, email) without the need to specify any reasons.
-To exercise your right to withdrawal, the withdrawal must be mailed within the 14-day period mentioned above and it must clearly state that you wish to withdraw from the Agreement.
+To exercise your right to withdrawal, the withdrawal must be communicated within the 14-day period mentioned above and it must clearly state that you wish to withdraw from the Agreement.
 Due to the nature of the service provided to you, you cannot withdraw from our Agreement, if we have informed you that the airline has accepted the Claim, as we in such event have completed the service you requested.
-The withdrawal must be sent to:
+The withdrawal can be sent to:

 9B Amtel Building